Houston hangs a hundred on Tulsa

 Due to the final score, writers and others have accused the Cougars of running it up.

 The score was 24-6 after Tulsa scored on the opening drive of the 3rd quarter.
-It was a competitive game but then, UH scored 76 unanswered points.
+It was a reasonably competitive game, but UH scored 76 unanswered points.
 Afterward, TU coach Glenn Dobbs tried to explain away the result by telling the media that most of his players were suffering from the flu.

 Coach Yeoman dismissed that line of excuses by saying, “I don’t think the Tulsa kids played very hard.”
 But he still felt awful about the result and the publicity it would receive.